Kong/docs.konghq.com/app/contributing/style-guide.md

 - Insomnia

 {:.note}
-> **Note**: Use “gateway” when referring to the general concept of an API gateway.
-Use “Gateway” as a shorthand for “Kong Gateway”.
+> **Note**: Use lowercase “gateway” when referring to the general concept of an API gateway.
+Use uppercase “Gateway” as a shorthand for “Kong Gateway”.

 #### Component names